godfrey-creat/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-prints the result of power divided by divide
+displays the results of breath to the power love